seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSClientCall_examples/Readme.md

 ![New SeRoNet Component](Screenshots/01-NewSeRoNetComponent.gif)

 Where the name of the ROS service is */SetBool*, the type [std_srvs/SetBool](http://docs.ros.org/melodic/api/std_srvs/html/srv/SetBool.html) and the reference Port for SeRoNet  *_set_bool*.
 Now we can modify the component file *GetStringROS/model/GetStringROS.component* to relay the ROS Port.
 We can open the graphical editor for the components and add the following elements:

-- New *RequestPort* using the CommunicationService ROSRos_core.SetBoolQueryService
+- New *RequestPort* that use as object the CommunicationService ROSRos_core.SetBoolQueryService
 - New *ROS MixedPort* for the ROS Srv Server *_set_bool*
 - New *Activity* with the name *SetBool_activity*
 - New *RequestPortLink* from the *SetBool_activity* to the *SetBoolQueryServiceReq* port